-You should check your driving record about once a year.
-You can request a copy through your state’s Department of Motor Vehicles (DMV).
-This can usually be done online, though occasionally, you may be required to submit a request in writing.
-Depending on the state, you’ll probably have to pay a small fee.
+You should make it a habit to check your driving record about once a year.
+You can do this by requesting a copy through your state’s Department of Motor Vehicles (DMV).
+This can usually be done online, though occasionally you may be required to submit a request in writing.
+You’ll probably have to pay a small fee, depending on the state.

 The insurance agent who handles your car insurance may also be able to get a copy of your driving record, so check with them.

-You want to check your driving record periodically to ensure accuracy.
+The reason you want to check your driving record periodically is to make sure everything is accurate.
 Insurance carriers base your rates on your driving record.
-If the DMV has given you points for moving violations or other infractions, insurance companies will take note, and your rates will be higher.
-Sometimes, there are errors or these violations linger longer than they should, and you can work to correct the errors.
+If the DMV has given you points for moving violations or other infractions, insurance companies take note and your rates will be higher.
+Sometimes there are errors or these violations linger longer than they should, and you can work to correct the errors.

 Read on to find out all the details about checking your driving record.